 1. If you have a problem relating to Sandersons UK, please discuss this with one of our branch staff.
 Our aim is to deal with your problem sympathetically, fairly and quickly.

-2. If you feel that the matter is not being resolved to your satisfaction, please ask to speak to the Manager of the Branch dealing with your enquiry.
+2. If you feel that the matter is not being resolved to your satisfaction, please ask to speak to the direct Line Manager of the staff member dealing with your enquiry.
 The Manager will try to resolve the matter on the day you raise your complaint, although whether this is possible will, of course, depend on the nature of the complaint.

-3. If the response by our Branch Manager does not resolve the matter to your satisfaction please write to the Head of Department your query relates to.
+3. If the response by the Manager does not resolve the matter to your satisfaction please write to the Head of Department your query relates to.
 This can be sent to our head office at 26a Castle Street, Canterbury, Kent, CT1 2PU or by email to email@example.com.

 5. You may also be asked for additional information if this is required to assist resolving the matter.
 A formal written outcome of this investigation will be sent to you within 15 working days.

 6. If your problem has still not been resolved you are entitled to a final review with our Leadership Team.
 Please write to Leadership Team, 26a Castle Street, Canterbury, Kent, CT1 2PU or email firstname.lastname@example.org.
 Your letter should state why you are still dissatisfied and what further action you wish Sandersons UK to take to fully resolve your complaint.
-The Regional Manager will fully investigate your complaint as quickly as possible.
+Your case will be fully investigated as quickly as possible.
 In all but exceptional cases, by the end of four weeks following receipt of your complaint, Sandersons UK will have given you its final response by letter.
 The Property Ombudsman Consumer Guide will accompany this.